 We look forward to working with you and your child this school year.

-Mrs Demarchi & Miss Hunter, Reception Teachers
+Mrs Demarchi & Miss Hurley, Reception Teachers